sorra/TraceSonar/README.md

 Static analysis on Java class files.
 Supports Java 8 Lambda!

-It's able to trace the call hierarchy until the program entrance, recursion or unreachable libraries.
+It's able to trace the call hierarchy until the program entrance (e.g. main(), servlet or UI controller), recursion or unreachable libraries.

 ### Quickstart:
 Install JDK 8 and Maven.
 Try the shell script: `./test.sh`
 Then it prints the call relations in this project, and generates a "traceback.html" file, showing the call hierarchy of class GraphStore.

+Command line options:
+> `-f` stands for file paths to search in, remember to provide all classes folders and jars in this argument
-> `-f` stands for file paths, `-q` stands for queries such as 'com.example.MyClass#myMethod', 'com.example.MyClass#*' or 'com.example.MyClass'
+> `-q` stands for queries such as 'com.example.MyClass#myMethod', 'com.example.MyClass#*' or 'com.example.MyClass'

 Read the HTML report:
-- Your queries are tagged \<h3\>.
+- Your queries are in the title.
 - The starting nodes are in blue.
 - The boundary nodes are in green borders.
 - The potential calls are in gray.